DJMF2015/project_work/6-JS Fundamentals&TDD/day_1/objects_arrays_loops/objects_arrays_loops.md

 ```

 ### Manipulating Arrays with `splice`
+splice allows us to remove add/remove an element from middle of an array
+eg) remove or add a specific word in a prepopulated array eg) array.splice(2,1);
 These methods are useful, but they only let us modify the beginning or end of the array.
 What about if we want to add or remove something from the middle of the array?
 To do this, we can use the Array method, [`splice`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice).

 Let's remove `'curling'` from the `sports` array using `splice`.
 We can see from the docs that `splice` has parameters: